 We observe a degradation of the performance in various metrics from Table \ref{tab:ablation}, especially in R@1 (with ~9\% drop).
-Second, the additional style information promotes the diversity of visual features and enriches the visual representations, which facilitates the generation of exclusive information in the target view.
-It has a slight increase in SSIM, but a significant drop in LPIPS and FID.
-We then analyze the role of different structures.
+Second, the additional style information promotes the diversity of visual features and enriches the visual representations, which facilitates the generation of view-specific semantics information in the target view.
+This is crucial for generating distinct images in retrieval tasks, where diversity in output is essential for improving retrieval accuracy.
+However, while this integration results in a slight increase in SSIM, it leads to significant declines in LPIPS and FID scores.
+We further investigate the impact of different structural designs.
 If the model uses the same structure (i.e., ResBlock-S) to generate structural and facade information, metrics such as FID and LPIPS rise.
 Besides, the performance of the model degrades if the discriminator for coarse images is disabled.
 Consequently, facade generation modules reinforce the performance of the network in cross-view synthesis.
-To gain more insight into the attn-AdaIN, we visualize the mask $M$ learned on different feature levels in Figure \ref{VIGOR-heatmap}, where the brighter pixel indicates the higher weight for retrieval embedding.